juanluispaz/ts-sql-query/README.md

 ### SqlServer

-**Note**: An empty string will be treated as a null value; if you need to allow empty string set the allowEmptyString property to true in the connection object.

 ```ts
 import { SqlServerConnection } from "ts-sql-query/connections/SqlServerConnection";

 class DBConection extends SqlServerConnection<'DBConnection'> { }
 ```

+**Note**: An empty string will be treated as a null value; if you need to allow empty string set the allowEmptyString property to true in the connection object.

+**Note**: Sql Server doesn't have boolean data type; ts-sql-query assumes that the boolean is represented by a bit where `0` is false, and `1` is true.
+All conversions are made automatically by ts-sql-query.
+In case you need a different way to represent a boolean, see [Custom booleans values](#custom-booleans-values) for more information.

 ## Supported databases with extended ts types